biocorecrg/RNAseq_course_2019/docs/alignment.md

 <br/>

-But first, before doing mapping, we need to retrieve information about a reference genome or transcriptome from a public database.
-THe program that map reads to a genome or transcriptome need to be provided with two pieces of data, a FASTA file of the genome/transcriptome sequence and a GTF file with annotation.
+But first, before doing the mapping, we need to retrieve information about a reference genome or transcriptome from a public database.
+The program that map reads to a genome or transcriptome, called an aligner, needs to be provided with two pieces of data, a FASTA file of the genome/transcriptome sequence (a file with an extension **.fa**) and a GTF/GFF file with annotation (a file with an extension **.gtf** or **.gff**).

 ## Public resources on genome/transcriptome sequences and annotations